 It is the policy of Florida Atlantic University to protect its human and physical assets and ensure continued operations during and after all manner of emergencies, whether natural or man-made, by implementing appropriate emergency management policies, plans, and procedures designed to ensure the University’s ability to effectively respond to and recover from emergencies.

 This policy is intended to comply with all applicable local, state and federal laws and regulations including, but not limited to, Florida Statute Title XVII, Chapter 252.365; U.S. Public Law 110-315, Higher Education Opportunity Act (HEOA), Title 34, Code of Federal Regulations; Florida Board of Governor’s Regulation 3.001; and Florida Atlantic University Policy 4.1.2.
-(University Safety Policy).
+(University Environmental Health and Safety Policy).
 In the absence of specific regulatory mandates for particular situations, best emergency management practices shall be followed.

 This policy provides the foundation and authority for all emergency management plans and programs University-wide.
 Emergency management responsibilities apply to all units.